johanmeijer/grott/README.md

 #### More Version History: see Version_history.txt file.
 #### Grott is a "hobby" project you can use it as it is (with the potential errors and imperfections).
 Remarks and requests for improvement are welcome.

-#### If you are happy a donation to support the development of Grott is welcome.
+#### If you are happy with Grott a donation to support the development is welcome.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?business=RQFS46F9JTESQ&item_name=Grott+&currency_code=EUR)